aws-solutions/aws-waf-security-automations/README.md

 ```
 |-deployment/ [folder containing templates and build scripts]
 |-source/
-  |-access-handler/ [microservice for processing bad bots honeypot endpoint access.
+  |-access_handler/ [microservice for processing bad bots honeypot endpoint access.
 This AWS Lambda function intercepts the suspicious request and adds the source IP address to the AWS WAF block list]
-  |-custom-resource/ [custom helper for CloudFormation deployment template]
+  |-custom_resource/ [custom helper for CloudFormation deployment template]
   |-helper/ [custom helper for CloudFormation deployment dependency check and auxiliary functions]
+  |-lib/ [library files including waf api calls and other common functions used in the solution]
   |-log_parser/ [microservice for processing access logs searching for suspicious behavior and add the corresponding source IP addresses to an AWS WAF block list]
-  |-reputation-lists-parser/ [microservice for processing third-party IP reputation lists and add malicious IP addresses to an AWS WAF block list]
+  |-reputation_lists_parser/ [microservice for processing third-party IP reputation lists and add malicious IP addresses to an AWS WAF block list]
   |-tests/ [unit tests]
+  |-timer/ [creates a sleep function for cloudformation to pace the creation of ip_sets]
 ```

 ## Getting Started